 Step 1: Earn a Bachelor's Degree

 A bachelor's degree in biology or a healthcare-related field typically is a requirement for enrolling in a genetic counseling master's degree program.
-These programs provide students with the science- and math-based knowledge needed for a career in genetic counseling.
-Coursework focused in genetics, biochemistry and statistics is valuable to future genetic counselors.
+These programs provide students with the science and math knowledge needed for a career in genetic counseling.
+Coursework focused in genetics, biochemistry, and statistics is valuable to future genetic counselors.

 - Complete an internship.
 Some schools offer internships or summer programs for students interested in genetic counseling.
 These programs provide students with a chance to gain experience at clinics or hospitals and prepare them for a graduate degree program.